 For current availability please contact the Estate Office via the Contact us page or by telephone on 01807 500 205.

 Two great Scottish Highland rivers converge at Ballindalloch Estate.
 The River Spey, springing from a small loch in the Monadhliath Mountains, is the second longest river in Scotland and indisputably the fastest.
 The River Avon, the longest tributary of the Spey, has its source some thirty eight miles distant upon the summit of Ben Muich Dhui.
 Both rivers are renowned for their clean and crystalline waters and healthy stocks of salmon and sea trout.
 Indeed, so clean is the River Spey that it sustains one of the largest populations of fresh water pearl mussel to be found in Scotland.

 In addition we have six miles of challenging fly-fishing on the River Avon.
-Known hereabouts as the ‘Fisherman’s River’, the Avon (pronounced A’an) brawls and rushes on its journey toward the River Spey and our pools and runs offer excellent stocks of Spring and Atlantic Salmon.
+Known hereabouts as the ‘Fisherman’s River’, the Avon (pronounced A’an) brawls and rushes on its journey toward the River Spey and our pools and runs offer excellent stocks of Atlantic Salmon and Sea Trout.

 Fishing vacations on the Ballindalloch Estate are tailor-made to suit the needs of our guests.
 Our beats can be fished exclusively by the week with some day permits available.
 Spacious and comfortable accommodation can be provided at either Marionburgh House or the Delnashaugh Hotel and both self-catering and full-catered options are available.
 All our beats have riverside huts and novices and experts alike will benefit from the local knowhow of our long serving ghillies.

 For more information on our beats, availability and how to book a fishing vacation with Ballindalloch Estate, please browse the pages in this section.

 Click on the thumbnail to see a full size image